-United Way believes
+United Way of Central Alabama believes

 Everyone should live their fullest life